MinecraftForge/Documentation/docs/gettingstarted/index.md

 !!! note

     It is always advisable to test your mod in a dedicated server environment if it is intended to run there.

+!!! note

+   For `forge-1.12.2-14.23.5.2860-mdk` version, it looks like `gradlew runClient` will ignore all assets under `src/main/resourcs`.
+(BUG?)